• Skip to main content

 • Payment Dates

-1. What does Room and Meals (if applicable) mean?
+1. What does Housing and Food (if applicable) mean?

-Room and meal plans are only billed if you expect to live on campus or have a Baylor meal plan.
-If you do not plan to live on campus or use Baylor dining services, you can subtract these amounts from your award letter's estimated out of pocket costs.
-These estimated room and meals are included in your estimated costs to allow for borrowing to cover these expenses if needed.
+Housing and food are only billed if you expect to live on campus or have a Baylor meal plan.
+If you do not plan to live on campus or use Baylor dining services, you can subtract these amounts from the Net Cost listed in your Award Offer tab in BearWeb.
+These estimated housing and food are included in your estimated costs to allow for borrowing to cover these expenses if needed.

-2. Am I being charged for room and meals?
+2. Am I being charged for housing and food?

-You will only be billed for room and meal plans if you expect to live on campus or have a Baylor meal plan.
+You will only be billed for housing and food if you expect to live on campus or have a Baylor meal plan.

-3. Why did I receive an award letter with no changes to the dollar amount?
+3. Why did I receive a revised financial aid offer with no changes to the dollar amount?

 As we receive additional information from your financial aid applications or enrollment status, your financial aid file can change.
-Sometimes this additional information changes the award dollar amount, and sometimes it just changes other supporting information in your file.
-Regardless, we are required to notify you if any information in your file changes to ensure students have the most up-to-date award package.
+Sometimes this additional information changes the dollar amount, and sometimes it just changes other supporting information in your file.
+Regardless, we are required to notify you if any information in your file changes to ensure students have the most up-to-date financial aid offer.

-You might have received this letter without a change to the dollar amount if:
+You might receive a revised financial aid offer notification without a change to the dollar amount if:

-• Funding was added, removed or adjusted and your financial aid was recalculated after the initial letter, as a result of us receiving updated information.
+• Funding was added, removed or adjusted and your financial aid was recalculated after the first offer, as a result of us receiving updated information.
+Remember, Financial aid offers are not finalized until all requirements in BearWeb are satisfied.

-• Examples of changes made to your file that could initiate a reprocess of your financial aid award package are satisfying outstanding verification requirements or updates to your financial aid applications.
+• Examples of changes made to your file that could initiate a reprocess of your financial aid offer are satisfying outstanding verification requirements or updates to your financial aid applications.

 • Conflicting information was resolved and your financial aid was recalculated with the new information.